cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 and instead to look at actual data files on disk to search for matches.
 This is great if you have the actual files to cross-seed, but not the `.torrent` files.

-Torrent based matching will take priority over data-based searches when they are equivalent.
+Torrent-based matching will take priority over data-based when they are equivalent.
-They are more robust, and prevents some performance issues with `dataDirs` wherein `cross-seed` has to frequently scan your `dataDirs` and watch all of their children for changes.
+Torrent-based is more robust, and prevents some performance issues with `dataDirs` wherein `cross-seed` has to frequently scan your `dataDirs` and watch all of their children for changes.

 ## General Usage for [`dataDirs`](../basics/options.md#datadirs)